 Eventually, the trail will bend one more time, and you will get your first view of Strawberry Peak in the distance.

-From here the trail splits to Strawberry Meadow and Strawberry Peak.
-I didn’t have time to go to the meadow so I continued on the peak trail.
+From there, the trail splits to Strawberry Meadow and Strawberry Peak.
+I didn’t have time to go to the meadow, so I continued on the peak trail.

-This is where its starts to get tough, as you will go up and over a small hill before finishing the hike with a steep climb.
+This is where the trail starts to get tough, as you will go up and over a small hill before finishing the hike with a steep climb.

-The last half mile or so is basically all uphill with some scrambling thrown in for good measure.
-It is never too harsh though, and you just have to keep pushing through.
+The last half mile or so is basically all uphill, with some scrambling thrown in for good measure.
+It is never too tough, and you just have to keep pushing through.

 The views are epic though looking out over all the peaks that surround you.

 It was cloudy when we went so we couldn’t see Los Angeles, but on a clear day, you should be able to.
 After hanging out for 15 minutes, we started the hike back down.